 One survivor, Marianne, shares her story below.

 September holds a variety of feelings for me.
 My “cancerversary” is September 7.
 I also get my “big scan” and have one of my three-month check-ups during September.
 The combination of those both provide me with more anxiety than all of my appointments for the year do!
 But, then again, waiting to find out if your cancer has returned will do that to a person.
+I’ve been considering starting to take a herbal anxiety remedy around this time every year, just to help me stay sane as it really does get on top of me.
+There is a michigan dispensary that looks promising, but something closer might be better.

 When I was diagnosed two years ago I had a premonition I would be one of those people who would end up “doing something” because their life changed due to cancer.
 Fortunately, I met a lot of other people like that so I could start my own journey to help others.